kehantan/labbook/docs/assays/mtt.rst

 #.
 Add 1-2 mL (depending on flask size) of TrypLE into culture flask
 #.
 Incubate culture flask.
 37 °C, 3-5 mins, not more than 10 mins
 #.
 Tap the flask to mechanically detach the cells from culture flask
 #.
-Add equal amount of complete DMEM into the culture flask
+Add amount of complete DMEM equal to the amount of TrypLE added in previous step into the culture flask
 #.
 Transfer cell suspension into centrifuge tube
 #.
 Centrifuge.
-4x1000 g (15000 rpm), 5 mins
+4x100 g (1500 rpm), 5 mins
 #.
 Discard supernatant
 #.
-Resuspend cell pellet in 1 mL of complete DMEM.
+Resuspend cell pellet in 1 mL of 2% DMEM.
 Repeat pipette gently to break cell clumps
 #.
 Add 10 uL of trypan blue into one well of the 96 well plate

     * Can use other alternatives, eg: parafilm, eppendorf tubes

 #.
-Add 10 uL of cell suspension obtained from trypsinisation to the same well that have trypan blue.
+Add 10 μL of cell suspension obtained from trypsinisation to the same well that have trypan blue.
 Mix by repeat pipetting

-    * This example uses 1:1 ratio of cell suspension (10 uL) vs trypan blue (10 uL) for dilution.
+    * This example uses 1:1 ratio of cell suspension (10 μL) vs trypan blue (10 μL) for dilution.
 Other dilution factors like 1:4, 1:9 can also be used, just remember to also change the dilution factor during the calculation

 #.
-Take 10 uL of the trypan blue and cell mixture and add to the counting chamber
+Take 10 μL of the trypan blue and cell mixture and add to the counting chamber

     * A counting chamber set up typically consist of a counting chamber with a glass cover slip on top.
 Add the trypan blue + cell mixture from the edge of cover slip.
 The capillary action will spread the mixture evenly across the counting area